erhine/python-challenge/README.md

 # python-challenge
 Module 3 assignment

-The instructions for this assigment are listed below.
+The instructions for the assigment hosted in this repo are listed below.
 All coding work is my own.

 __________________________________________